Reinstatement to a Ph.D. Program

 Former students begin the reinstatement process by consulting with their graduate program office to learn the program’s requirements for applying for reinstatement.
 The Application for Reinstatement to a Ph.D.
 Program is an online form.
-A uniqname and password are required to apply for Reinstatement.
+A uniqname and password are required to apply for reinstatement.
 Please create or reactivate your uniqname before beginning the Reinstatement Application process.
+If you do not have an active uniqname or affiliation with the university, you will need to follow the uniqename process for alumni.
 Reinstatement applicants will need to be prepared to complete or include the following:

 - Reinstatement Application (general demographic and program status questions)

 - Conduct Code and Residency Questions

 - Narrative responses to the following questions: